abaum1/communityreinvestmentact/README.md

 Dependent Variables
 The total number of loans originated in a tract is the dependent variable for the linear OLS model.
 A loan of counted towards this total if it was originated in one of the years in the model time period, filtered according to the description described earlier in the “Data” section.

 Urban Displacement Project, a UC Berkeley research initiative, has developed an 8 class typology for describing the extent and ways in which census tracts experience the complex effects of gentrification, displacement and exclusion.
 Low income census tracts are categorized as either not losing low income households, at risk of gentrification, or experiencing ongoing gentrification and displacement of low income households.
 Moderate to high income tracts are categorized as either not losing low income households, at risk of exclusion, experiencing ongoing exclusion, experiencing advanced exclusion, or experiencing advanced gentrification.
 5 of these 8 classes are used as dependent variables in the a multinomial logit model.
 Since the focus of this research is on tracts that are near or below the eligibility threshold, middle and high income tracts at risk of exclusion, or experiencing ongoing or advanced exclusion were excluded from the model.
-The following five categories are used as classes in the multinomial logit model.

-Table 2: UDP Typology Definitions
-UDP Code
-Description
-CRA Eligibility
-Num Tracts
-1
-Low income census tracts that are not losing low income households (CRA eligible) Eligible
-217
-2
-Low income tracts at risk of gentrification and/or displacement Eligible
-154
-3
-Low income tracts experiencing ongoing gentrification and/or displacement Eligible
-196
-4
-Middle and high income tract that are not losing low income households Ineligible
-113
-5
-Middle and high income tracts that are experiencing advanced gentrification Ineligible
-59

 Explanatory Variables
 Seven demographic covariates (pct non-hispanic white, pct with bachelor’s degree, pct below poverty level, pct owner occupied units, total number of housing units, median home value, median income) are included in the models based on their pertinence to existing theories of lending patterns and availability of data.
 Research suggests that the racial demographics of a tract influence how many loans are made in the tract due to the credit extending and restricting effects of discrimination, desirability and bank location.
 Housing market characteristics such as the share of single family homes, the share of owner occupied dwellings, median home value, size of the tract and number of housing units in the tract have also been shown to be related to the number of loan originations.
 CRA policy requiring banks to invest in middle and low income communities lies in the understanding that socioeconomic conditions effects their access to credit.
-The predominant racial and ethnic populations in the Bay area are non hispanic whites, non hispanic blacks, non hispanic asians and hispanics of any race.
-Proportions of racial/ethnic categories are collinear, so including more than one of these categories in the model is counterproductive.
-A dummy variable indicating whether a tract had less than 50% non hispanic white population proved too coarse of a variable to describe a diverse group of “minority- majority” census tracts.
-Ultimately, the proportion of non hispanic white residents was selected as the single covariate to best describe the relationship between racial demographics and lending patterns.

 For all three time periods, the seven selected demographic covariates (pct non-hispanic white, pct with bachelor’s degree, pct below poverty level, pct owner occupied units, total number of housing units, median home value, median income) are from the 2009 ACS 5 Year estimates.
 CRA eligibility is recorded as a dummy variable (1 indicates that the tract is CRA eligible), and is derived from income information from the 2000 and 2010 censuses.
 In 2009, a bank’s CRA eligibility references income to the tract’s status as of the 2000 census.
 Starting in 2012, banks were accountable to the revised tract definitions from the 2010 census, so the 2013-2014 models reference the tract’s status according to the 2010 census.